 - 1. Students with a Dutch or foreign certificate of higher education that indicates that they have knowledge and understanding of and subject-specific skills in Communication and Information Studies at academic Bachelor's level will be admitted to the degree programme. - 2.
 Holders of a Bachelor's degree in Communication and Information Studies from the University of Groningen, holders of a Bachelor's degree in Communications Studies from another Dutch university, and holders of a Bachelor's degree in Information Science from the University of Groningen or from another Dutch university are expected to have the knowledge, understanding and skills listed in Article 2.2.1 and will be admitted to the degree programme on that basis (unless otherwise specified under 2.1.4). - 3.
 If a candidate does not have a Bachelor's degree certificate, the Admissions Board must assess whether they can be admitted based on the possession of knowledge, understanding and skills at Bachelor's level. - 4.
 Holders of a Bachelor's degree in Information Science, Dutch Language and Culture, Linguistics, English Language and Culture, or European Languages and Cultures from the University of Groningen who have successfully completed a Minor in Communication and Information Studies (30 ECTS) and/or a pre-Master's programme (30-60 ECTS) can be admitted to the Communication Studies track and the Communication and Education track within the Master's degree programme in Communication and Information Studies, Holders of a Bachelor's degree in Communication and Information Studies, Dutch, Linguistics, English Language and Culture, or European Languages and Cultures from the University of Groningen who have successfully completed a Minor in Information Science (30 ECTS) and/or a pre-Master's programme (30-60 ECTS) can be admitted to the Information Science track within the Master's degree programme in Communication and Information Studies. - 5.
 Holders of a Bachelor's degree in Artificial Intelligence from the University of Groningen can be directly admitted to the Information Science track within the Master's degree programme in Communication and Information Studies. - 6.
-Holders of a Bachelor's degree in the humanities can be directly admitted to the Digital Humanities track within the Master's degree programme in Communication and Information Studies.
+Holders of a Bachelor of Arts degree obtained at the Faculty of Arts, Philosophy, or Theology and Religious Studies at the University of Groningen, or degrees with similar content obtained outside the University of Groningen, can be directly admitted to the Digital Humanities track within the Master's degree programme in Communication and Information Studies.